ynput/ayon-documentation/website/docs/addon_photoshop_artist.md

 - `image`

-To load an image, right-click on the subset you want and choose a representation:
+To load an image, right-click on the product you want and choose a representation:

 ![Loader](assets/photoshop_loader_load.gif)